aohzju/gicDemo/README.md

 # gicDemo
 This is a small embedded application skeleton for demonstrating how to configure GIC v3 for interrupt handling on ARMv8A systems.
-This demo application is incrementally built on top of aohzju/embAppStartup
+This demo application is incrementally built on top of [aohzju/embAppStartup](https://github.com/aohzju/embAppStartup).
+It's built and tested on ARM virtual platform ARMv8A AEM model: FVP_Base_RevC-2xAEMv8A.

  # Build and run